Ihor Kushnir

-Ihor Kushnir (born June 14, 1971, Chernivtsi) is a Deputy Minister of Defense of Ukraine, mountaineer, former president of the company Kyivmiskbud, vice-president of the Confederation of Builders of Ukraine, vice-president of the Builders’ Chamber of Ukraine.
+Ihor Kushnir (born June 14, 1971, Chernivtsi) is a Deputy Minister of Defense of Ukraine, mountaineer, and businessman.
+He is the former president of the company Kyivmiskbud, the vice-president of the Confederation of Builders of Ukraine, and the vice-president of the Builders’ Chamber of Ukraine.
 Since 1989, he completed a number of climbs, including on Elbrus, Aconcagua, Kilimanjaro, Lhotse, Manaslu, and others.
-In 2023, Ihor together with his wife conquered Everest.
+In 2023, Ihor and his wife climbed Mount Everest.

 Education

 In 1990, Ihor Kushnir graduated from the Kremenchuk Machine-Building Technical School.

-After serving in the military, he entered the Kremenchuk Polytechnic University (mechanical engineer).
-In 2004, he graduated from the same university's postgraduate education faculty (economist of enterprises).
+After serving in the military, he entered the Kremenchuk Polytechnic University to become a mechanical engineer.
+In 2004, he graduated from the same university's postgraduate education faculty, earning an economist of enterprises degree.

 In 2013, he earned a PhD in Law.
 In 2019, he became a Doctor of Law specializing in administrative law and process at the Institute of Legislation of the Verkhovna Rada of Ukraine.

 Career

 In 1988, Ihor Kushnir began working as an electric welder at the Kremenchuk Housing Construction Combine.

 Since 1993, he worked in commercial structures in Kremenchuk, and from 1994, held managerial positions.
 Initially, he was Deputy Director of the LLC "KP Agrofirma 'Zvezda'", and later became the General Director of the LLC "Kremenchuk Oil Company".

 Until 2008, Ihor Kushnir served as Deputy Director of the company "MyS".
 In 2002, he was elected as a deputy to the Kremenchuk City Council.

 From February 2008, he worked as Deputy Director of "Zhytloinvest".

 In 2010, he moved to Kyiv, discontinued his work at the City Council and "Zhytloinvest".

 From March 31, 2010, to February 18, 2012, Ihor Kushnir served as the Deputy Minister of Defense of Ukraine.

 Since April 2012, he became a member of the Board and Vice President of Kyivmiskbud.
 On April 25, 2012, he was elected Chairman of the Board.

 On December 20, 2023, after 12 years as President of "Kyivmiskbud", he resignedfrom the position.